tombailey/dache/README.md

 ENV PORT = 8080
 ```

-Note that currently, dache does NOT support horizontal scaling.
-If you run dache on more than one node, even with the same durability engine, you will get unexpected results.
+Note that dache does NOT currently support horizontal scaling.
+If you run dache on more than one node, even with the
+same configuration for the durability engine, you will get unexpected results.

 ## Rest API